About

 P U B L I C A T I O N S

-I develop an account of how one knows that she sees something.
+I develop a novel account of how one knows that she sees something.
 The account is compatible with the transparency of visual perception yet, unlike existing accounts, does not require that one perform an inference in order to know that she sees.

 What the Senses Cannot ‘Say’